New Futures

 Group Size: 4-5

-Materials Needed: New Vision, Pens, Video Camera, Sketches or Photos, Markers and Post-its
+Materials Needed: Customer Stories, or Photos, Markers and Post-its

 Collaborate with your team or community in creating a simulation of a customer story.
 Document your ideal customer and their problem as they move through time experiencing aspirations, frustrations, and the motivation to continue.
 Each response will work to form a script for the customer story in video format.
 Our responses are based on our observational and background research which we will work to validate later.